 Things to know before buying Health Insurance in India

-Today, in times of high medical inflation, not having adequate medical insurance cover for oneself and one’s family can be a major financial drawback.
-Medical adversities come unannounced and have a dampening effect on one’s spirits, not to mention the apparent instability that they financially cause.
-A health insurance policy acts as your adequate cover against overbearing medical expenses, giving you access to quality healthcare.
+This is because medical adversities come unannounced and have a dampening effect on one’s spirits, not to mention the financial instability that they cause.
+This is where having medical insurance in India can be so helpful!
+It will act as your protective shield against overbearing medical expenses and give you access to quality healthcare.

 Many jobs come along with an added benefit of health insurance plans by the employer.
 Since such a prerequisite is already built into the contract and bear thin chances of rejection, employees hardly analyze or compare these plans and their benefits.